 ART

-Beginning Printmaking
+Beginning Ceramics

 Basic Drawing

 A course in the theory and practice of drawing using a variety of media and subject matter.
-The student will develop drawing skills through the use of line, plane, tone, shape, form, volume, chiaroscuro and perspective.
+The student will develop drawing skills through the use of line, plane, tone, shape, form, volume, chiaroscuro, and perspective.
 Group and individual instruction related to progressive assignments will encourage subjective and analytical development.

 Metal Arts Studio